Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "...One of Keeda’s, you think?"

 Wilde nodded.
 "Yeah.
 And I doubt we’d have seen her if we hadn’t impressed, somehow.
-He uh…" he scratched the back of his head, awkwardly.
+He uh..." he scratched the back of his head, awkwardly.
 "He started banging on about *‘Heroes.’* Like, you could *hear* the capitalization."

 A mutual round of frowning at each other swept the room.
-"Uh…" Frasier began.
+"Uh..."
+Frasier began.

 "Yeah.
 We got interrupted before I could get into it with him.
 But that’s about the point *she* appeared."
 Wilde indicated the footage.
 "So, I don’t know what to make of it all.
-He seems to think we’re…" he trailed off, shaking his head.
+He seems to think we’re..." he trailed off, shaking his head.

 "Something special," Hoeff suggested.